 Making that first phone call about any cosmetic procedure can be a confronting task – many of our patients have preferred filling out our online enquiry form.
 We can then contact you and gain an understanding of the results you are hopeful of achieving and ensure the treatment is appropriate.

 It’s as easy as clicking either of the buttons below and completing the provided form.
 Otherwise, you can phone us directly on 1300 863 824.

-What are some of the potential complications?
+What are some of the potential risks and complications?

 As with any surgical procedure bleeding or infection can occur.

 Loss of integrity of the implant shell can occur, but since the content nowadays is a silicone gel (unlike the pre-1994 implants which contained liquid silicone), the silicone can not ‘run’ into thebreast tissue as could occur with the liquid silicone implants.
 Loss of integrity of the shell is termed ‘rupture’ which gives the quite erroneous impression that the implant ‘bursts’.
 It does not.

 In response to the presence of any foreign body, including all implants, the body coats it with a layer of collagen.
 This becomes a continuous ‘bag’ around the implant by about 4 weeks.
 This ‘capsule’ is normally both thin and strong and is closely applied to the surface of the implant.
 If this capsule becomes irritated or inflamed, it thickens and contracts (shrinks).
 In major degrees of contracture, the breast becomes round and firm.
 It is both unaesthetic and uncomfortable.
 Capsular contracture is the single most common ‘event’ to spoil an otherwise good result (see above).
 The use of the polyurethane implants to reduce capsular contracture by 20-times has been a major benefit to patients in the past 9 years.

 Any surgical or invasive procedure carries risks.
 You should discuss these with your surgeon.